 There are two prerequisites to get into supply chain of Tier-1 automotive electronics brands in the automotive industry: one is compliance with reliability standards AEC-Q100 (for IC chip), AEC-Q101 (for discrete

-components), AEC-Q102(Discrete Optoelectronic), AEC-Q104(Multichip Module) and AEC-Q200 (for passive components) by AEC; the other is compliance with ISO/TS 16949 specifications (Quality Management System) of Zero Defect supply chain quality management standards.
+components), AEC-Q102(Discrete Optoelectronic), AEC-Q104(Multichip Module) and AEC-Q200 (for passive components) by AEC; the other is compliance with IATF 16949 specifications (Quality Management System) of Zero Defect supply chain quality management standards.

 The Superiority of iST

-- With 20 years of reliability verification and error analysis hands-on experiences, iST is the one providing customer with comprehensive automotive electronics verification solution and the industry unique specialist in reliability test for the whole spectrum from automotive components, module, through to system.
+- With 20 years of reliability verification and error analysis hands-on experiences, iST is one of the few providing customer with comprehensive automotive electronics verification solution and the industry unique specialist in reliability test for the whole spectrum from automotive components, module, through to system.

 - Designated lab by tier 1 automotive brands including Continental Automotive and DELPHI